Sokoine University of Agriculture

 Sokoine University of Agriculture (SUA) is a public university in Morogoro, Tanzania, specializing in agriculture.
 The university is named after the country's second prime minister Edward Sokoine.

+Historically, SUA traces its roots to 1965 when it emerged as a program of the then-international University of East Africa.
+When that was dissolved in 1970, the Tanzanian agriculture program fell under the purview of the University of Dar es Salaam.
+Finally, it was spun off as a university in its own right in 1984.

+SUA has five campuses, and contains five academic colleges and two schools.
+It provides bachelor's, master's, and PhDs in a variety of fields, many of which center around agriculture.
+At least two Tanzanian politicians have been affiliated with the university.

 Introduction

 Sokoine University of Agriculture was established on 1 July 1984 by Parliamentary Act No. 6 of 1984.
 Currently the University operates under the Universities Act No. 7 of 2005 and SUA Charter and Rules of 2007.

 History

 The university traces its roots back to 1965 in Morogoro, where it initially began as an agriculture college offering diploma training in agricultural practices.
 After the dissolution of the East African Community in 1970, the University of East Africa, which was the only university in East Africa offering agriculture degrees in the region, was also dissolved.
 This led the Government of Tanzania to create a domestic institution, which led to the establishment of the Faculty of Agriculture at the University of Dar es Salaam.
 Sokoine Agriculture College fell under this umbrella and under the mandate of the University of Dar es Salaam, started to offer Bachelors of Science in Agriculture.

 Further progress continued to develop in the Faculty of Agriculture; in 1974 the Division of Forestry was established and in 1976 the division of veterinary science was established.
 This led to the faculty's renaming to the "Faculty of Agriculture, Forestry and Veterinary Sciences".
 With growing enrollment numbers, the parliament decided to separate the faculty and create a fully fledged university to help boost agriculture growth in the country.
 Through Parliamentary Act No. 6 of 1984, the faculty was then transformed into a university and today is known as Sokoine University of Agriculture.